bcrowell/kcals/README.md

 ## Parameters and preferences

-Preferences are read from the file ~/.kcals, but can be overridden from the command line See the file sample_prefs for a sample preferences file.
+Preferences are read from the file ~/.kcals, but can be overridden from the command line.
+See the file sample_prefs for a sample preferences file.

 Parameters are: